FAFSA: Eligibility

-Male students between the ages of 18 and 25 were generally required be registered with the Selective Service System (for Conscription in the United States), but the FAFSA Simplification Act removed this requirement starting with the 2021-2022 school year.
+Male students between the ages of 18 and 25 were generally required be registered with the Selective Service System (for Conscription in the United States), but the FAFSA Simplification Act removed this requirement starting with the 2021–2022 school year.
 The FAFSA Simplification Act was a part of the Consolidated Appropriations Act, 2021.

 Students who are military veterans and active duty service members may apply for financial aid by filing a FAFSA even if they also apply for education and housing benefits offered by the Post-9/11 G.I.
 Bill and its accompanying Yellow Ribbon program.
 The amount of military aid a student receives for a college education does not defer eligibility or reduce the amount of student aid that student could receive from the four federal grant programs – Pell, SMART, FSEOG, and TEACH – and many of the state student aid programs.

 Student Aid and Fiscal Responsibility Act (SAFRA) of 2010 changed the criteria for suspension of eligibility for drug-related offenses.
 Previously, students could lose eligibility for either the possession or sale of a controlled substance during the period of enrollment.
 SAFRA dropped the penalties for possession of a controlled substance but retained the penalties for sale of a controlled substance.
 SAFRA increases the suspension to two years for a first offense and indefinite for a second offense.

 Most students who are eligible to receive federal aid and complete the FAFSA will receive some form of financial aid regardless of their financial need.

 Preparation and filing options

-As of the 2017–2018 academic year, the FAFSA is made available to the public on October 1 every year for the future academic year.
-The 2016–2017 academic year was the final time the FAFSA was not made available until January 1.
-The US Department of Education made the FAFSA available earlier to more closely align the timing of the financial aid application process with the typical college application process.
-Additionally, 2-year old US tax information is used to complete the financial sections of the FAFSA beginning with the 2017–2018 academic year.
-This change in using "prior-prior tax year" information enables families to use the IRS Data Retrieval Tool in the FAFSA to verify their tax information without a delay from the IRS processing tax information.
+The FAFSA is made available to the public on October 1 every year for the future academic year.
+This timing allows a student's financial aid application process to align with the typical college application process.
+The October 1 availability date has been required by law since the FAFSA Deadline Act in 2024; the Department of Education had begun releasing the FAFSA on this date in the 2017–2018 academic year.
+The 2016–2017 academic year was the final one in which the FAFSA was not made available until January 1.

+Two-year old US tax information, aka "prior-prior tax year" information, is used to complete the financial sections of the FAFSA.
+This enables families to use the IRS Data Retrieval Tool in the FAFSA to quickly verify their tax information.
 Some financial aid is provided on a first-come, first-served basis, and students are encouraged to submit a FAFSA as soon as possible.

 According to the U.S. Department of Education's website, students have three options for filling out the form: